Sphereon-SDK/ocr-sdk/csharp-net45/docs/OcrApi.md

 Submit OCR job for processing

-Convert the previously uploaded file(s) to OCR, using the supplied settings associated with the job in the request body.
+Apply OCR on the previously uploaded file(s), using the supplied settings associated with the job in the request body.
 You can only submit the job after a new Job is created with status INPUTS_UPLOADED or resubmit an existing Job with status ERROR.
 In all cases the job Id in the path must match the jobId in the request

 ### Example
 ```csharp